-A Carbon Neutral Business will continue to produce the same volume of greenhouse gas emissions (or more), and then offset these emissions through investment in global carbon education projects such as rainforest restoration.
+A Carbon Neutral business can continue to produce the same volume of greenhouse gas emissions (or more), and then offset these emissions through investment in global carbon avoidance or reduction projects, such as renewables or rainforest restoration.

 A company operating at Net-Zero will actively reduce – or even avoid – greenhouse gas production and then offset any remaining emissions through investment in global carbon reduction projects.

 Here in Guernsey, we have committed to achieving Net Zero carbon emissions to align with the United Nations Paris Agreement.
 This is also a commitment made by Guernsey Electricity to help strengthen and support the global response to the climate crisis, and is something each of us can also play our part in.

 But first we as consumers need to understand exactly what these commitments mean to make sure we are doing the right thing for our planet and livelihoods.

 Carbon offsetting is one way for a business to neutralise their greenhouse gas emissions.